History

 • IN GOD WE TRUST

-On July 30, 1956, President Dwight D. Eisenhower signed the law P. L. 84-140, which made “In God We Trust” the nation’s official motto.
-The motto had appeared on coins since the Civil War era, but now it would also be printed on paper currency.
+“In God We Trust” — A Legacy of Faith and Freedom On July 30, 1956, President Dwight D. Eisenhower signed Public Law 84-140, declaring “In God We Trust” the official motto of the United States.
+Though it had graced our coins since the Civil War, this bold act ensured it would also be printed on…

 • Israel

-On November 29, 1947, the world witnessed a moment that would shape destiny.
+A Prophetic Turning Point in History—1947 On November 29, 1947, the world witnessed a moment that would shape destiny.
 The United Nations adopted Resolution 181, a bold and historic decision to end the British Mandate and divide the land into two states—one Jewish, one Arab.
+This paved the way for the rebirth of a nation…

 • The President and the Press

-On April 27, 1961, in the grand setting of the 47 story Waldorf-Astoria Hotel in New York City, President John F. Kennedy delivered a speech that would come to stand as one of the most urgent and prophetic calls to truth in American history.
-Speaking to the American Newspaper Publishers Association, Kennedy was not merely…
+Commentary on JFK’s “The President and the Press” Speech (April 27, 1961) On April 27, 1961, in the grand setting of the 47 story Waldorf-Astoria Hotel in New York City, President John F. Kennedy delivered a speech that would come to stand as one of the most urgent and prophetic calls to truth in American…